Galser/golang-hello/README.md

 ## Requirements (first-time run)

-1. To download the content of this repository you will need **git command-line tools or Git UI Client**.
+1. To download the content of this repository you will need **git command-line tools**(recommended) or **Git UI Client**.
 To install official command-line Git tools please [find here instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) for various operation systems.
 2. In addition, as we want to run our code inside VM you will need some way of running virtualization, the providers for this step may vary a lot from architecture to architecture, but one that can be recommended as first time approach is **VirtualBox**, download the binaries for your [platform here](https://www.virtualbox.org/wiki/Downloads) and then follow [instructions for installation](https://www.virtualbox.org/manual/ch02.html)
 3. As the last-step, we need **Vagrant** - to build and manage VM.
 To install **Vagrant** , please follow instructions here : [official Vargant installation manual](https://www.vagrantup.com/docs/installation/)